SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-23-whitebread-racism.md

   about \\$300 million in the first half of 2023!
 - The brand's emergence is related to a fear of immigrants, who owned a lot of small bakeries.
 They were suspected of being 'dirty', and having 'disease' on their hands.
-  So the sloganeering involved factory bread that was "untouched by human hands":
+  So the sloganeering involved factory bread that was "untouched by human hands" (__emphasis__ added):

-  > "It's a time when you see newspaper headlines saying, you know, dangerous bakeries
+  > "It's a time when you see newspaper headlines saying, you know, __dangerous bakeries
-  > menace the city and germs lurk in your bread.
-And there's all this kind of huge
+  > menace the city and germs lurk in your bread.__ And there's all this kind of huge
   > fear-mongering about dangerous bread from small bakeries &mdash; except when you look, no
   > one's actually getting sick or dying from bread," said Aaron Bobrow-Strain, professor
   > of politics at Whitman College and author of "White Bread: A Social History of the